OrangeDev-arlo/GroupGrab/README.md

 - This tool uses Roblox’s public API to retrieve group members.
 - Very large groups may take longer to scan due to pagination.
 - The program only collects publicly available group membership information.
+- Visual Learner?
+I get it!
+Here is a video of the live demo of me setting up the program.

+**Please contact orange_dev_arlo on Discord for any questions or suggestions!**